Purpose Of Coaching

 - Conscious coaches won’t project their issues on you and aren’t trying to prove you wrong.
 They provide you with information and allow you to make your own choice.
 They have good boundaries with you with no self-defense mechanisms that they are using at your expense.
 Their feedback is useful, neutral, and objective.

 What To Avoid

 Some coaches—in order not to lose business—choose to support a client by agreeing with the client’s strategy and by raising their timid self-esteem.
 They massage their client’s fragile Ego, making it impossible for them to resolve their existing issues.

 Many people are coming for permission to do what they desire— seeking validation in their rightfulness.
 They will find a confirmation of their thoughts, even in an article that is giving the opposite advice.
 Instead of working on peeling off illusions and improving self-respect, a “supportive” coach helps to grow illusions—making a client slide even deeper into their dependency on external circumstances.
 A coach who has an external locus of control due to his own self-deceptions is incapable of helping a client to obtain an internal locus of control.

 Stop Discussing Your Private Life With Others

-The majority of people are very fearful and, at the same time, are longing for self-affirmation.
+The majority of people is very fearful and, at the same time, is longing for self-affirmation.
 Stop discussing your relationship with everyone around you and seeking validation and advice.
 You don’t need to prove anything to anyone and don’t need others to understand your choices.
 Respect your partner and your relationship, and have the maturity to work through everything as a team!
 Don’t make your relationship local news.

 Why Reading Books And Listening To Friends’ Advice Rarely Helps